The Arnolfini Portrait by Jan van Eyck

 This famous painting, created in 1434 in Bruges, Belgium, by the Netherlandish painter Jan van Eyck, has been controversial since art historians first attempted to describe it.
 It appears mysterious, with contrasting elements that do not seem to fit well together.

 The painting is divided into left and right sides.
 On the left, a lit candle in the chandelier nearest the man is a traditional symbol that he is alive in the present.
 On the right, the candle in the chandelier nearest the woman is out, a traditional symbol that she is deceased.
-Since she is shown as life-like, she can only be a past memory of when she was alive.
+Since she is shown as life-like, she can only be a memory of when she was alive.

 The emotional expression of the man's face is solemn grief and sorrow.
 He is looking straight ahead, not at his late wife as we see her in the painting, because she is present only in memory.
-He is dressed in drab winter clothes appropriate for mourning.

 His right hand does not have his palm facing where he is looking, as is customary when greeting someone, but to his left, to greet his late wife in memory.